Anchor text is the clickable text that users see as a link, and in the source code, is placed within the Anchor tag:

 The <a> tag has 2 main parts:

-- The link referral location that is a web address or, in other words, a URL of the page to which your users will go in the case they click on your link.
+- The link referral location is a web address or, in other words, a URL of the page to which your users will go in the case they click on your link.

-In the example below, you can see how the Anchor text can look like in the source code and on the web page.
+In the example below, you can see how the Anchor text can look in the source code and on the web page.

 Within the <a> tag can also be placed the Anchor Title attribute of a link that can hold your keyword inside.